Thrush in Men

 - Shower after exercise and dry yourself thoroughly.

-- Avoid synthetic underwear - cotton is best.
+- Avoid synthetic underwear - cotton underwear is best.

 - Avoid tight underwear and trousers/shorts.